GateNLP/food-sustainability/data-preparation/README.md

 before the first letter, which removes amounts.
 Probably need to do this in a slightly better way as it leaves us with strings like `ml milk`, but still better than nothing.

+## URL

+Some of the URLs for the recipes didn't start with a protocol.
+This is a pain when building a link in the UI as they get treated as relative links.
+So, if the value doesn't start with `http` we now prepend `https://` just to be on the safe side.

 ## Raw Values